Auto Parts Affiliate Marketing Myths

-For reasons that aren’t entirely clear to me, there are some pervasive myths about affiliate marketing that I feel compelled to dispute.
-Some of these myths are perpetuated by the “get rich quick” crowd, and some of these myths are perpetuated by short-sighted business managers.
-Here’s my list and my take.
+For reasons that aren’t entirely clear to us, there are pervasive myths about affiliate marketing need disputed.
+Some of these myths are perpetuated by the “get rich quick” crowd, and some of these myths are perpetuated by short-sighted program managers.

 If you’re an affiliate (or a retailer) and you think things are easy, you’re either very lucky or very new.
 Affiliate marketing is hard, especially sustained affiliate revenues.